chocolatey/docs/input/en-us/central-management/usage/website/groups.md

 ![Create New Group button on the Groups page](/assets/images/groups/ccm-groups-new.png)

-Fill in a Name for the group and (optionally) a Description in the appropriate fields in the _Create New Group_ modal.
+Fill in a Name for the Group and (optionally) a Description in the appropriate fields in the _Create New Group_ modal.
-Then, select the computer(s) or existing group(s) you would like to include in the new group and click the **>** button in the _Available Groups/Computers_ column to add the selected items, or click the **>>** button to add all available groups and computers into the new group.
+Then, select the Computer(s) or existing Group(s) you would like to include in the new group and click the **>** button in the _Available Groups/Computers_ column to add the selected items, or click the **>>** button to add all available Groups and Computers into the new Group.

 ![New Group Modal](/assets/images/groups/ccm-groups-modal-new.png)

-Click :floppy_disk: **Save** to close the modal and create the new group.
+Click :floppy_disk: **Save** to close the modal and create the new Group.

 ## Editing a Group